cfshi/coronavirus/proposal.md

 # Draft title suggestions

-* How information about COVID-19 travels between interest groups and affects public behaviour or
+* How information about COVID-19 travels between interest groups and affects public behaviour
+	- We need a better title.
+Chyun feels “interest groups” is not solid nor attractive enough or
 * How information about COVID-19 travels across the public, media, science community and policy makers and affects public behaviour
+	- It’s a bit long to show those 4 forums, but…

 # Research Questions:

 - How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?

 * How does communication affect public behaviour and the course of the outbreak?
 What are the side effects of changes in public behaviour?
-	-  How policy affect with health behavior in reacting to the infection?
+	-  How policy affect with public health behavior in reacting to the infection?

 * How can scientists and policy-makers evaluate and improve the effectiveness of their communication?